Jackson Heights: Roads

 Interstate 278 (Brooklyn Queens Expressway), New York State Route 25A (Northern Boulevard), and the Grand Central Parkway (in the East Elmhurst area) are major roads in the area.
-LaGuardia Airport, in neighboring East Elmhurst, is nearby.
+LaGuardia Airport, in East Elmhurst, is nearby.

 Eleven percent of roads in Jackson Heights have bike lanes, similar to the rate in the city overall.
 These lanes, part of the city's bikeway system, exist on 34th Avenue, as well as on 74th and 75th streets between 34th Avenue and 37th Road.
 There is also a short one-block bike lane connector on 37th Road between 74th and 75th streets.